 I paid a traffic ticket out of state and now my North Carolina Driver’s License is Scheduled to be Revoked.
-What do I do?
+What can I do?

 In North Carolina a person’s license can be suspended (NC DMV license suspension) for a number of speeding violations, even if it is the first ticket a person has received (e.g. traveling more than 15 mph over the speed limit when the posted speed limit is 55 mph hour or greater – for instance 72 mph in a 55 mph zone).

 If a person simply pays a ticket in another state (even if they never have to go to court in that other state) that could negatively impact that driver’s NC license.
-If the other state reports the traffic conviction to NC and it is an offense for which NC can suspend, then the NC DMV will notify the driver that his license is scheduled to be suspended, and that the driver can request a hearing related to the suspension.
+If the out of state traffic conviction is reported to the NC DMV, the driver may receive a letter from the DMV providing notification that the out of state ticket will cause the driver’s license to be suspended.
+If a NC resident receives such a letter concerning his license, he has the right to request a hearing from the DMV to appeal the suspension.

 Timing of the Notification from the DMV